Trivia: Dragonriders of Pern

 - Executive Meddling: In a rare inversion of the typical trope, a studio executive actually stopped production of a TV series based on the novels a few days before shooting due to lack of fidelity to the source.

 - Fanwork Ban: The author was legendary for her adamant opposition to fanfic, and while she permitted roleplaying games, attempted to exercise editorial control over what could be done even in people's individual RPs.
 (The latter was less successful; even today, "pink dragons" are something of an in-joke in the fandom.)

 - Science Marches On: Pern was available for colonization due to its lack of resources, categorized as metals and fuels, which would in theory preclude an industrialized society.
-This motivated the creation of a biologic thread fighting solution in the Dragons.
-40 years after the first books were published biofuels, high strength carbon composites, bio-engineered fibers and all manner of other scientific advances would make a highly industrialized society on a traditionally "resource poor" world not only possible, but also environmentally sustainable.
+This motivated the creation of a biological Thread-fighting solution in the Dragons.
+Forty years after the first books were published biofuels, high strength carbon composites, bio-engineered fibers and all manner of other scientific advances would make a highly industrialized society on a traditionally "resource poor" world not only possible, but also environmentally sustainable.